Health Disparities/Health Equity; Pediatric Health Services; Preventive Medicine; Youth of Color; Minoritized Youth

 Los Angeles, 2008

 Dr. Thamotharan is an Assistant Professor in the Department of Psychology at the University of Colorado Denver.
-She is a provisionally licensed, pediatric psychologist with a background in integrated primary care and pediatric patient-centered medical homes.
-She is committed to minority health and health equity.
+She is a licensed pediatric psychologist with a background in integrated primary care and pediatric patient-centered medical homes.
+She is committed to minoritized health equity.
 She has focused her clinical practice on providing behavioral health services to underserved youth, which has informed her approach to clinical research.

 Specifically, she focuses on health behaviors with significant health and healthcare disparities impacting adolescents, most prominently sexual and reproductive health.
 She conducts culturally and gender responsive, preventive health services research to foster accessible and high-quality healthcare and alleviate disparities among youth of color, in particular young women of color.
 She utilizes a socioecological approach and develops, evaluates, and implements tools and interventions on patient, provider, and systems levels.
 This includes digital health technologies and patient-centered care models.
-Her research uses mixed-methods and is interdisciplinary in nature, with collaborators from pediatrics, obstetrics and gynecology, family-medicine, emergency medicine, and public health.
+Her research uses mixed-methods and is interdisciplinary in nature, with collaborators from pediatrics, obstetrics and gynecology, and public health.
+Her research is currently funded by the National Institute on Minority Health and Health Disparities (NIMHD).